 decor that was no longer sparking joy for me…goodbye!

-like a lot of work to take it all there, but truly the release I felt after driving away with
+like a lot of work to take it all there, truly, the release I felt after driving away with

 One last place I took things was right to my trash can.
-Bag after bag I filled with items that were torn, stained, broken, and that no one needed donated to them.
+Bag after bag, I filled with items that were torn, stained, broken, and that no one needed to be donated to them.

-For years I’ve just set it on a counter when I get home, but Kondo is all about emptying your purse out everyday.
-Luckily I don’t carry a lot in my purse so it’s easy to empty it each day and then hang it on the doorknob to my closet.
+For years I’ve just set it on a counter when I get home, but Kondo is all about emptying your purse every day.
+Luckily I don’t carry a lot in my purse, so it’s easy to empty it each day and then hang it on the doorknob to my closet.

 for my chapstick, eye drops and pens.
 Then a place for my gum and wallet and

 Then my purse gets hung on the doorknob.